otterable/otterable.github.io/content/femboy.md

 ### Not developing any meaningful hobbies or interests.

-### If you are creating literally anything (rust enjoyer, machine tinkerer, autocad, artist, music that isn't beats, business), and not a slave to algorithms, amazing, let me know and let's be friends.
+### If you are creating literally anything (rust enjoyer, machine tinkerer, autocad, artist, business), and not a slave to algorithms, amazing, let me know and let's be friends.

 ![Discordeon](/discordeon2.gif) ![Arrow](/arrow2.gif)